alphagov/government-service-design-manual/service-manual/operations/web-operations-stories.md

     url: /service-manual/operations
 ---

-This document outline the typical scope of infrastructure and web operations (sometimes erroneously referred to as hosting) work on a large service redesign project.
+This document outlines the typical scope of infrastructure and web operations (sometimes erroneously referred to as hosting) work on a large service redesign project.